dipali-vasani/pokemon/README.md

 6. The game starts with 1st level mentioned in `application.properties`.

 7. You can use “explore” option to see your trainer profile at any stage of the game.
-It will show number of fights, Level and your pokemon moves and list of opponent pokemons.
+It will show number of fights, Level and your pokemon attacks and list of opponent pokemons.

 8. When you choose to “Fight”: